-Newsletters are fortnightly, and they are emailed out to all TPS families and put on the school website.
+Four school newsletters are sent out each term.
+They are emailed out to all TPS families and put on the school website.
 Any families without an email address can collect a newsletter from the office.
 Important dates, for the coming weeks, are also included in each newsletter.

-Parking / Road Safety / Road Patrol
+Parking | Road Safety | Road Patrol

-When visiting the school for any reason Arundel Street, 5th Avenue and 6th Avenue are the safest parking places, but please be aware of restricted time parking on 5th & 6th Avenues.
+When visiting the school for any reason, Arundel Street, 5th Avenue and 6th Avenue are the safest parking places, but please be aware of restricted time parking.
 The school crossing on Cameron Road is patrolled from 8.30-8.50am each morning, and a teacher is on duty to supervise the crossing after school.